Arcadier/Arcadier-Quick-Deploy/README.md

 ![Install](gif/install.gif)

-After installing the package run the following to setup the arcadier-tools globally.
+After installing the package run the following to setup the arcadier-tools.
+This will take a minute or two so please don't type anything till you see "Setup Complete".

 Windows
 ```bash